masterminds-kenya/social_network/README.md

 - As an active market influencer beginning new brand relationships, they would like to provide usable and verifiable data on the value they bring to their brand partners.
 - As a market influencer, they would like their significant history of influence and reach to be recognized by brands and marketing team members.
 - App use: Can easily login with facebook credentials and grant permission to our app
-- App use: Can review the permissions and revoke them at any time.
+- App use: Can review the permissions and revoke them at any time
-- App use: Can setup the parameters for a campaign (or is this marketing team task?)
+- App use: Can view metrics relating to their own account
+- App use: Outside of onboarding, additional ongoing tasks are not needed

 ### Brand - Deciding where to invest